sannonaragao/HiperBoot/README.md

 REFACTORY / IMPROVEMENT (
     CONVERSION - done
     FILTER GENERATOR - wip
-    STOP USING .db.entity Package -
-    Use different data types than list (set, etc)) - USE DIFFERENT DATATYPES FOR PRIMARY KEY -
-    Use COMPARABLE (see TODO in code)
+    Use different data types than list (set, etc)) - Use COMPARABLE (see TODO in code)